CDRH/orchid/docs/configuration/settings.md

 of these files against the Orchid config template files to see if any changes need to be made.

+`config/public.yml` and `config/private.yml` contain information about how to connect to services (like the API), and default settings for things like search, browse, site sections, and redirects.

+`config/locales/[language].yml` is where you can change your site title and other information.
+See the [languages documentation](/docs/configuration/languages.md).

 Most of the options in the config files are well documented in the files themselves, there are a few config settings of which you should be aware.